sinanuozdemir/squad-goals/README.md

 # Squad Goals ![Test Status](https://github.com/sinanuozdemir/squad-goals/actions/workflows/run_tests.yml/badge.svg)

-Originally written for a [lecture on Agents for O'Reilly](https://learning.oreilly.com/live-events/ai-agents-a-z/0642572007604/), **Squad Goals** is an educational Python package designed to manage goals, tasks, and agents while integrating with large language models and tools like SerpAPI.
-The goal here is to show off how simple it can be to make a basic Agent framework.
+**Squad Goals** is an educational Python package for managing goals, tasks, and agents, integrating with large language models and tools like SerpAPI.
+Originally developed for a [lecture on Agents for O'Reilly](https://learning.oreilly.com/live-events/ai-agents-a-z/0642572007604/), it demonstrates how to create a basic Agent framework.

 ## Installation

-Install `squad-goals` directly from this repository:
+Install directly from the repository:

 ```bash
 pip install git+https://github.com/sinanuozdemir/squad-goals.git
 ```

-This command installs `squad-goals` along with its dependencies.

 ## Usage

-Here’s a quick example of how to use `squad-goals` with different components:
+Here's a quick example of using `squad-goals`:

 ```python
 from squad_goals import Agent, Task